 Failure to follow the Appearance Code policy may result in demerits.
-Clinical site policies concerning appearance supersede this policy; the clinical preceptors/clinical coordinator have the ultimate determination of appropriate appearance of professionalism.
+Clinical site policies concerning appearance supersede this policy; the clinical preceptors/ clinical coordinator have the ultimate determination of appropriate appearance of professionalism.

-BACKGROUND (CORI - Criminal Offense Record) Check Implemented: 6/19
+BACKGROUND (CORI - Criminal Offense Record) Check Implemented: 6/19, 5/24

 For a student to be eligible to participate in a clinical program that involves potential unsupervised contact with children, the disabled, or the elderly, the student will be required to undergo a Criminal Offender Record Information (CORI) check.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible to participate in such activities.
+For outside of the Massachusetts area, a background company, acceptable by the college and in accordance with Massachusetts law will be utilized.
 Background checks are an additional cost for the student.